 Colm O’Regan: Making a Scene

 Colm has a blog called Colm O’Regan.
 This makes sense, actually, because he is an Irish stand-up comedian and writer and name recognition is a big deal in the arts.
-So, he tweeted today that he had written something about Gabriel Byrne and Rihanna and that certainly captured MY attention.
+So, he tweeted today that he had published a posting about Gabriel Byrne and Rihanna and that certainly captured MY attention.
 The upshot?
 Apparently stars rolling into small towns to film either movies or music videos can cause quite a stir!

-Here is part of the relevant section involving Mr. Byrne, but there is more, so check it out!
+Here is part of the relevant section involving Mr. Byrne:

 In 1982, Gabriel Byrne came to town.
 At that stage, Byrne was chewing up the scenery as he brooded his way around ‘Bracken’; the forerunner to Glenroe and an altogether more serious affair.
 The entire sum of the Miley-Fidelma or Dick-Terry fumblings could not match the latent sexual tension in Gabriel Byrne’s eyebrows.
 And one summer, he brought those eyebrows to Dripsey to make a filum.